Ricardo Farcaș

-Ricardo Florin Farcaș (born 24 June 2000) is a Romanian professional footballer who plays as a centre back for Liga II club Politehnica Iași.
+Ricardo Florin Farcaș (born 24 June 2000) is a Romanian professional footballer who plays as a centre back for Liga II club Cetatea Suceava.

 Club career

 Ajax Amsterdam

 He was the first Romanian footballer who played for Ajax Academy.

 S.P.A.L.

 He trained with the first team of SPAL for a short time in 2019.
 On 27 January 2019 he sat on the bench in Seria A match against Parma FC.

 Siena

 Ricardo made his senior debut for Siena on 27 September 2020, in a 2–1 home victory over Ostiamare counting for the Serie D.

 He made his Serie C debut on 29 August 2021 in a game against Vis Pesaro.